 The Centre acts as a catalyst for innovation seeking to assist its member states in implementing change in practice.
 Its European projects are frequently recreated at national level in order to fully benefit from the ECML initiated actions.

-The Centre is at the cutting edge of developments in a number of areas: such as standard-setting and assessment, contentbased language education, promoting quality and excellence, the application of ICT in language education and pluralistic approaches to education.
+The Centre is at the cutting edge of developments in a number of areas such as Testing and assessment, New media in language education and Early language learning.